stemid/racktables-api/README.md

 # Example

-The API frontend is still unchanged from the original version.
+The API frontend has changed some from the original.

     import ipaddr
     import MySQLdb